noblecloud/LevityDash/src/LevityDash/lib/plugins/builtin/WeatherFlow/README.md

 [Config] ; Since the config file is an INI, a main section must be provided enabled = False

-; Enables/disables socket updates, currently only UDP socketUpdates = True

-; Enables/disables socket updates, currently only UDP
+; Enables/disables socket updates
+socketUpdates = True

+; Set socket to web or udp
+socketType = web

-fetchHistory = False
+; Enables/disables getting historical when the plugin is loaded. fetchHistory = False

 ;This is the ID of the station you want to monitor